cliaz/Titan-Panel-Classic-Reagent-Tracker/README.md

 - Filtered to Spell Reagents by Class

 ### Automatic Purchasing of Spell Reagents
-- Automatically buys up to 1 stack of Spell Reagents for spells that your character knows
+- Automatically tops up Spell Reagents to max of 1 stack
+- Choose which Spell Reagents to automatically buy at vendor